 We are looking for bright, ambitious and creative applicants who are ready to navigate complex policy problems and drive positive global change.
 UBC’s Master of Public Policy and Global Affairs (MPPGA) program will equip you with the critical knowledge, skills and experience you need to drive positive policy change in industry, government and non-profits anywhere in the world.

 Are you coming from another region of the world?
-At UBC, international students make up approximately 26 percent of the graduate student body.
-We value this diversity and take steps to encourage and support international applications to our graduate program.
+We value the diversity that international students bring and take steps to encourage and support international applications to our program.

 Tackling today’s global issues requires diverse thinking, creative problem-solving and rigorous academic training.
 As the MPPGA program is rooted in a multidisciplinary approach to policy challenges, we welcome applicants from a variety of undergraduate degree programs.
 Your four-year undergraduate degree is a foundational component in your application to the MPPGA program.
 The program looks to you, the applicant, to demonstrate how your degree has prepared you for success in this program.